underscoreio/underscoreio/src/html/_events/2015-03-20-shapeless.md

 ### What

-This workshop will go into the design and implementation of [Shapeless](https://github.com/milessabin/shapeless).
-Shapeless is both the most functional generic programming library for Scala, and the most generic functional programming library for Scala.
+This workshop will go into the design and implementation of [shapeless](https://github.com/milessabin/shapeless). shapeless is both the most functional generic programming library for Scala, and the most generic functional programming library for Scala.

 ### Who

-The workshop will be led my Underscore partner and Shapeless developer Miles Sabin.
+The workshop will be led my Underscore partner and shapeless developer Miles Sabin.

 ### Where and When